Naranjeros de Hermosillo: History

+Ten years later, the Naranjeros won its eighteenth LMP championship in the 2023–24 under manager Juan Gabriel Castro, sweeping the Venados de Mazatlán 4–0 in the championship series.
+The team represented Mexico at the 2024 Caribbean Series played in Miami.
+The Naranjeros finished sixth with a 2–4 record, managing to defeat Tigres del Licey and Gigantes de Rivas, but losing their other four games, thus, being eliminated in the first round of the tournament.

 Stadium

 In its early days, the team played at Estadio Fernando M. Ortiz, also known as "La Casa del Pueblo."
-Since 1972, the Naranjeros have been playing in their home stadium, Estadio De Beisbol Héctor Espino, named after the greatest Mexican baseball player in history, Héctor Espino.
-Since 2013 they have played their home games at Estadio de Beisbol Sonora.
+Since 1972, the Naranjeros played in their home stadium, Estadio De Beisbol Héctor Espino, named after the greatest Mexican baseball player in history, Héctor Espino.
+Since 2013 they have played their home games at Estadio Fernando Valenzuela, which was called Estadio Sonora until 2023.

 Roster

+Retired numbers

+The Naranjeros de Hermosillo have retired the following numbers: